Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening

 14. Paint the Railings

-This is probably the worse part.
+This is probably the worst part.
 It's tedious painting around all of those balusters.
 Painting the parts before assembly doesn't really help.
 You can use wood fill to fill in the countersunk screws on the top rail if you desire a smooth surface.
 I just painted over them.
 Use high-quality exterior paint; you don't want to have to do this again for a very long time.

 Finish by Feeling Your Wallet Getting Fatter